-But remember, spam, and other meats, usually have a best before date and not an expiration date.
+But remember that spam, and other meats, usually have a best before date and not an expiration date.
 Because of this distinction, you may safely use spam and other canned meats to compliment your favorite meals even after the best before date has lapsed.

 How to tell if Canned Meat is bad, rotten or spoiled?